davidsjohnson/OSC-XR/README.md

 OSC-XR is a toolkit for rapidly prototyping immersive musical environments in XR using [Open Sound Control (OSC)](http://opensoundcontrol.org/introduction-osc), a communication protocol widely used in audio software.
 Influenced by multi-touch OSC controllers, OSC-XR provides designers with a wide range of readily available components in order to make designing immersive environment more accessible to researchers and sound designers.

+If using OSC-XR for research please cite:

+- D. Johnson, D. Damian and G. Tzanetakis.
+[OSC-XR: A Toolkit for Extended Reality Immersive Music Interfaces](http://smc2019.uma.es/articles/S3/S3_04_SMC2019_paper.pdf). *In Proceedings of the 2019 Sound and Music Computing Conference*, May 2019.

 ## Video Demo

 [![Click to view demo](oscxr_demo.png)](https://vimeo.com/318143040)